danielkoralek/danielkoralek/README.md

 My major experiences are around DATA, from big transactional and Data Warehouse modeling, to modern Data Lake and Lake House design (with a special passion for **Microsoft Azure** data solutions).
 I also have a solid (long) background as a Software Engineering, so this is something that may appear here as well.

-### In my career path I've been...
+### (Technical) Career path

+Although I have played the role of Team Manager, Tech Lead, and also Squad Lead at some points in the last few years, the list below is what better describes my career path from the technical stand point:

+1. Computer Technician (when I was very very young - AKA the IT boy)
-1. Software Developer
+2. Software Developer
-2. Web Developer
+3. Web Developer
-3. Software Engineer
+4. Software Engineer / Architect
-4. Database Developer
+5. Database Developer
-5. Database Administrator
+6. Database Administrator
-6. Big Data Developer
+7. Big Data Developer
-7. Analytics Engineer
+8. Analytics Engineer
-8. Data Engineer
+9. Data Engineer

 ### Cloud knowledge distribution
 |Cloud| Knowledge / Experience |